Skip to main content

 • character development

 Character development in the game is highlighted by exceptional character designs and a captivating art style that draws inspiration from renowned dark artists.
 Players appreciate the immersive experience facilitated by the characters' unique playstyles and the use of the occult language Enochian, which enhances engagement.
-However, some critiques point to specific character designs, such as Beelzebub, as lacking appeal.
+However, opinions are mixed, with some criticism directed at specific character designs, such as Beelzebub's portrayal.

 • “The character designs and overall art style are fantastic, and the characters even speak the real-life occult language Enochian.”